White van man

-"White van man" is a stereotype used in the United Kingdom for a smaller-sized commercial van driver, typically perceived as a selfish, inconsiderate driver who is mostly petit bourgeois and often aggressive.
+"White van man" or "a-man-with-a-van" is a stereotype used in the United Kingdom for a Luton van and smaller-sized commercial van driver, typically perceived as a selfish, inconsiderate driver who is mostly petit bourgeois and often aggressive.
 According to this stereotype, the "white van man" is typically an independent tradesperson, such as a builder, plumber or locksmith, self-employed, or running a small enterprise, for whom driving a commercial vehicle is not their main line of business, as it would be for a professional freight-driver.
+The "white" refers to the archetypal and most common colour of the van, not the driver himself.

 Usage

-The first recorded use in the British press was in an article titled "Number is up for White Van Man – scourge of the road." published by The Sunday Times on 18 May 1997 written by Jonathan Leake, that paper's then-transport editor.
+The first recorded use in the British press was in an article titled "Number is up for White Van Man – scourge of the road." published by The Sunday Times on 18 May 1997 and written by Jonathan Leake, that paper's then-transport editor.
 Later in 1997, it was used by BBC Radio 2's Sarah Kennedy.
 She was made honorary president of the First Ford Transit Owner's Club in 2005.

-The Sun newspaper ran a regular "White Van Man" column for some years in which the driver of a light goods vehicle was interviewed in his van on the issues of the day.
+The Sun newspaper ran a regular "White Van Man" column for some years; in the column, the driver of a light goods vehicle was interviewed in his van on the issues of the day.
 These columns were accompanied by a picture of whichever driver had been interviewed leaning out of his cab.

 The term was used in 2010 as part of road safety campaigns by the Freight Transport Association.